Pacific Flyway Council

 Sonoran Joint Venture

-Upper Mississippi River/Great Lakes Joint Venture
+Upper Mississippi/Great Lakes Joint Venture

 Canadian Habitat Joint Ventures